dalinvip/pytorch_word2vec/README.md

 # pytorch_word2vec

-Use pytorch to implement word2vec
+- Use pytorch to implement word2vec.

+- Now,there are still some problems that need to be improved.